wfondrie/ppx/README.md

 ## If you are an R user...

-ppx started based on the rpx R package by Laurent Gatto.
+ppx was inpsired the rpx R package by Laurent Gatto.
 Check it out on [Bioconductor](http://bioconductor.org/packages/release/bioc/html/rpx.html) and [GitHub](https://github.com/lgatto/rpx).